Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Latest updates.
-In the United States, seasonally unadjusted continued unemployment claims stood at 1,727,777 on 13 September 2025, compared to 1,759,869 on 6 September.
+In the United States, seasonally unadjusted continued unemployment claims were 1,727,777 on 13 September 2025, compared to 1,759,869 on 6 September 2025.
 This constitutes a reduction of 1.82 percent.

 History.
-Here's a peek at some simple statistics we computed on the full sample: claims reached a minimum of 785,000 on 28 September 1968; they reached a maximum of 23,037,921 on 9 May 2020; they were equal on average to 2,737,795.
+Here's a snapshot of a few statistics computed on the whole sample: claims hit a minimum of 785,000 on 28 September 1968; they hit a peak of 23,037,921 on 9 May 2020; they had an average value of 2,737,795.

 Latest values